tbsiqueira/docker-4-drupal-custom/README.md

   - [CLONED DRUPAL SOCIAL FOLDERS AND FILES]
   - [DOCKER-DIRECTORY]
      - Makefile ( to execute the docker commands )
-     - Other files from this current docker4drupal custom repo
+     - Other files from this current docker-4-drupal-custom repo
   - [HTML - DRUPAL ACTUAL FILES]
 ```

-Once you copy the docker4drupal custom files to the `DOCKER-DIRECTORY` edit the `.env` file and change the following to your choice:
+Once you copy the `docker-4-drupal-custom` files to the `DOCKER-DIRECTORY` edit the `.env` file and change the following to your choice:
 ```
 COMPOSE_PROJECT_NAME=[COMPOSE_PROJECT_NAME]
 PROJECT_NAME=[PROJECT_NAME]